Keystroke Dynamics: Concepts, Techniques, and Applications

-\subsection{Equal Error Rate}
+\subsubsection{Equal Error Rate}

 The equal error rate (EER) is also a commonly used performance metric, especially when it is challenging to find an operating point between the FAR and FRR.
 The EER indicates the instance of FAR and FRR intersecting.
 Similar to the FAR and FRR, a lower EER value is preferred.
-As shown in Figure \ref{eer}, a threshold closer to 0 favors convenience (low FRR) but is less secure (high FAR), while a threshold closer to 1 favors security (low FAR) but is less convenient (high FRR).
+As shown in Figure \ref{fig:eer}(a), a threshold closer to 0 favors convenience (low FRR) but is less secure (high FAR), while a threshold closer to 1 favors security (low FAR) but is less convenient (high FRR).
 The EER balances these two points.

-\subsection{ROC and AUC}
+\subsubsection{ROC and AUC}

-The Receiver Operating Characteristic (ROC) curve, is a graphical plot of FAR and TPR (i.e., 1 - FRR) that visualizes the performance of a binary classifier while the threshold for classiciation is changed.
+The Receiver Operating Characteristic (ROC) curve is a graphical plot of FAR and TPR (i.e., 1 - FRR) that visualizes the performance of a binary classifier while the threshold for classification is changed.
 This metric provides a clear visualization of keystroke dynamics performance across varying classification thresholds.
-A perfect classifier will have a point at the top left corner with coordinate (0.0, 1.0) which illustrates no false accept or false reject (Figure \ref{roc_auc}).
-Since this is hardly practicle in a large scale system, a classifier closer to the coordinate (0.0, 1.0) is therefore desired.
+A perfect classifier will have a point at the top left corner with coordinates (0.0, 1.0) which illustrates no false accept or false reject (Figure \ref{fig:eer}(b)).
+Since this is hardly practical in a large-scale system, a classifier closer to the coordinate (0.0, 1.0) is desired.
 The diagonal from the top right to bottom left corners indicates a random classifier, which is similar to a random guess and therefore not desired.
-A classifier with an ROC curve lower than the diagonal line is mostly assumed to have been wrongly labeled and therefore can be flipped.